-There are all sorts of Home made ant killer recipes available online.
-Some say to use honey, some sugar, some confectioner’s sugar and some peanut butter.
+Others say that confectioner’s sugar or peanut butter are the answers.
 Some say to water the ingredients down, some say not to do this.
-It gets very confusing at time.
+It gets very confusing at times.

 And of course, I have tried the ant killer gel Terro that you can buy at Home Improvement stores which is pricey to say the least.
 With all the confusion, I knew it was time for my own tests so that I could see what works for me and what doesn’t.